kubevela/kubevela/docs/introduction.md

 user communities.
 In contrast, KubeVela is built on top of Kubernetes, and all the supported capabilities are implemented by Kubernetes CRD controllers.
 No additional addon system is introduced.
-A new capability can be installed in Kubevela at any time by simply registering the CRD in Kubevela.
+A new capability can be installed in KubeVela at any time by simply registering the CRD in KubeVela.

 ### Serverless platforms